ryo-currency/ryo-wallet/README.md

 ![Ryo Wallet](https://ryo-currency.com/img/ryo-wallet-screenshots/ryo-wallet.png)

 Next Generation GUI Wallet for Ryo-currency
-Current release: Atom v1.0.0

 ---

-Meet the first release of the new, Electron based, Ryo Wallet: Atom v1.0.0.
+Meet Atom, the new Electron based Ryo Wallet.
 Being the foundation for further development, this initial release already brings several improvements over previous GUI wallet.

 - Wallet switch option.
 You can keep several Ryo wallets on one PC, and switch between them easily - just pick your Ryo wallet from the list and enter your password.